Scalified/fab/README.md

 This Library contains implementation of the [**Floating Action Button**](http://www.google.com/design/spec/components/buttons.html#buttons-floating-action-button) for Android.

 Floating action buttons are used for a special type of promoted action.
-They are distinguished by a circled icon floating above the UI and have special motion behaviors related to morphing, launching, and the transferring anchor point
+They are distinguished by a circled icon floating above the UI and have special motion behaviors related to morphing, launching, and the transferring anchor point.

 ## Requirements

-The Library requires **Android SDK version 9 (Gingerbread)** and higher
+The Library requires **Android SDK version 9 (Gingerbread)** and higher.

 ## Gradle Dependency